Skip to main content

 ProviderYesThe provider that serves this model

-KeyNoThe display name shown in Command Center and referenced by agents when selecting an engine.
-Auto-derived from the Model ID if left blank.
-To rename a model, edit this field directly
+KeyNoDisplay name shown in Command Center and referenced by agents when selecting an engine.
+Auto-derived from the Model ID if blank.
+Edit this field to rename

 Context lengthYesMaximum tokens the model accepts.
-Drives the context-management guidance in Engines
+Drives context-management guidance in Engine & Agents

-Accepts image inputNoEnable for models that can read images.
-Image-capable models become selectable as the tenant’s Multimodal model (see Tenant defaults)
+Accepts image inputNoEnable for vision-capable models.
+Image-capable models become selectable as the tenant’s Multimodal model

 EnabledNoOnly enabled models appear as selectable engines.
-Disable a model to retire it without losing its configuration or history
+Disable to retire without losing configuration or history

 Advanced sampling parameters (temperature, top P, top K, presence/frequency penalty, max output tokens, seed, stop sequences) can be set per model.
 You can also record pricing plans per model and run an on-demand performance test that reports reachability, time to first token, and throughput.